 After spending 2 years in California, I moved to Asheville, NC.
 A few years later my husband and I started Friendly Hollow Studio where we taught pottery and sculpture.
 This was short lived ( only 3 years ) but resulted in building a wonderful studio !
 Through the years I have continued to work in clay and art but on a limited scale.

 Soon after moving to Asheville, our son was born.
 I decided to work as an OT.
 After several years I became a Certified Hand Therapist.
 I found hand therapy rewarding, meeting wonderful people and helping them recover from injuries and different hand diagnoses.
 I continued doing art work and participated in shows including a show at the Asheville Arts council and one at the Walked Art Center at The Asheville School.
-Since 2016, I am creating pottery and small mixed media sculpture full time.
+Since 2016, I have created pottery and small mixed media sculpture full time.
+Now I am focusing on clay.
 It is wonderful to be back in the studio, pursuing my passion for art work on a full time basis.